NUBIC/ladle/README.md

 server), so it needs Java 1.5 or later available whether you are using JRuby or not.

+Ladle will not work with MRI on Windows.
+(A pull request adding this support would be eagerly reviewed.)
+It should work with JRuby on Windows, though this hasn't been tested.

 [ApacheDS]: http://directory.apache.org/apacheds/1.0/index.html

 Ladle in 30 seconds